triton-inference-server/model_navigator/examples/14_optimize_and_serve_onnx_and_tensorrt_ensemble_on_pytriton/README.md

 limitations under the License.
 -->

-# Optimize and serve ONXX and TensorRT ensemble on PyTriton
+# Optimize and serve ONNX and TensorRT ensemble on PyTriton

-In this example we show how optimize ONNX and TensorRT models and build zero-copy ensemble in PyTriton server.
+In this example, we show how to optimize ONNX and TensorRT models and build a zero-copy ensemble in PyTriton server.

 ## Requirements